guywiddasnipah/Aim-Trainer-Mod/README.md

 ## Features  <a name="features"></a>

-- [x] Initialize the project
-- [x] Create a feature branch
-- [x] Implement a new feature
-- [x] Test the feature
-- [x] Document the changes
-- [x] Create a pull request
-- [x] Review and merge the pull request
-- [x] Update the README
+- A modern, Aim Trainer-esque UI to get you into the
+- Simplified game asset models for a significant performance/FPS boost
+- Clean textures for great visibility and target-focused gameplay
+- Pleasant sound effects to add to the overall ambience of the mod's theme
+- A bunch of custom scripts, adding much more functionality to your average gameplay experience

 ## Installation  <a name="installation"></a>

-Provide instructions on how to install and use your project.
+Coming Soon

 ## FAQ  <a name="faq"></a>